-- effectively balance private shoreline uses with the protection of natural resources for general public use, and the USACE requirement to honor past commitments to private individuals.
+6.1 CONCLUSIONS: This plan is a flexible and working document that is considered to effectively balance private shoreline uses with the protection of natural resources for general public use, and the USACE requirement to honor past commitments to private individuals.
 This plan provides recreational benefit to the public and balances the physical limitations and aesthetic qualities of the shoreline.
 The plan has taken into consideration both the present and anticipated recreational needs of the area.
-Public comments, received at public meetings on 09 and 22 May 2019 and during the subsequent 30-day public comment period ending 22 June 2019, were taken into consideration in the preparation of this plan.
-Adjustments to this Plan will also be made to consider comments received following the final draft public meetings and comment period. - 6.2 REVIEW: The Lake Manager will continually monitor the needs of the recreational users of the lake and recommend revisions that will minimize conflicts between various interests.
+Public comments, received within the 30 day comment periods following the initial public scoping meeting on 09 and 22 May 2019, and the draft release public meeting held 20 and 21 November, were taken into consideration in the preparation of this plan.
+A summary of the comments received and USACE responses to those comments can be found in Appendix G.

+6.2 REVIEW: The Lake Manager will continually monitor the needs of the recreational users of the lake and recommend revisions that will minimize conflicts between various interests.
 Minor changes that would eliminate areas or reduce the size of areas designated for limited development may be approved by the District Engineer and reported to the Division Engineer on an annual basis.
 Changes that may result in additional or expanded limited development areas will require significant public involvement and proper documentation pursuant to the National Environmental Policy Act, normally in the form of an Environmental Assessment.
 As noted in previous sections of this plan, new or expanded private shoreline use at Lake O' the Pines will be discouraged in favor of use of commercial concessions.